What Can I Do With a Neuroscience Degree? | Polygence

 Exploring Neuroscience Career Paths Before College

-Polygence Pathfinders, a career discovery mentorship program, is tailored for students eager to explore a neuroscience career path or any related science career.
+Polygence Pathfinders, a career research mentorship program, is tailored for students eager to explore a neuroscience career path or any related science career.
 Their career services can help you engage with expert mentors in areas such as neurobiology, cognitive neuroscience, behavioral neuroscience, integrative neuroscience, or clinical neurology to gain personalized advice and guidance on picking the best career option.
+Your mentor will help you navigate the initial application process and provide instruction if you apply for college scholarships or neuroscience internships.
 When you do become a neuroscience graduate, you'll appreciate the program as a part of your valuable career resources.

 Insane in the brain